-As the College is contractually bound to make deficit recovery payments to USS, this is recognised as a liability on the balance sheet.
-The provision is currently based on the USS deficit recovery plan agreed after the 2020 actuarial valuation, which defines the deficit payment required as a percentage of future salaries until 2038.
+As the College is contractually bound to make deficit recovery payments to USS when the scheme is in a deficit, the future value of deficit contributions is recognised as a liability on the balance sheet.
+As the 2023 valuation found that the scheme was in surplus, the level of deficit contributions is currently 0% and there is therefore no provision at 30 June 2024.
 These contributions will be reassessed within each triennial valuation of the scheme.
 The provision is based on management's estimate of expected future salary inflation, changes in staff numbers and the prevailing rate of discount.
 Further details are set out in note 26.